lucid-bridge/interface/README.md

-# Somerset Bridge Interface
+# Lucid Bridge Interface

-An Interface for Somerset bridge.
+An Interface for Lucid bridge.